joshgerdes/jekyll-uno/_posts/2023-11-18-Book-Review-Azure-architecture-explained.md

 * [David Rendón](https://www.linkedin.com/in/daverndn/) is a Microsoft MVP (Most Valuable Professional) and MCT (Microsoft Certified Trainer); these awards themselves require technical validation, and the display of knowledge to help solve organisation problems, and as an MCT, David, has the experience to explain the concepts, in a way that could be easily understood as a beginner.
 * [Brett Hargreaves](https://www.linkedin.com/in/bretthargreaves/) as a current Cloud Practice Lead, with certifications, such as the Azure Solutions Architect Expert and a background in Architect, Brett has the practical know-how to help make this content relevant, to those looking to Architect solutions in Microsoft Azure.

-**It is my opinion that this duo is indeed suited to write this type of book, and can be seen from the actionable and valid output of the book itself.**
+**It is my opinion that this duo is indeed suited to write this type of book, and this can be seen from the actionable and valid output of the book itself.**

 ## Conclusion